levicook/prism-protocol/README.md

     -   Output all parameters needed for on-chain `Campaign` and `Cohort` initialization.
     -   Generate Merkle proofs for each claimant for frontend/dApp use.

+### Modular Crate Architecture

+Prism Protocol is organized into separate, focused crates for better maintainability and reusability:

+**Core Crates:**
+- **`prism-protocol`** - The minimal on-chain program containing only essential smart contract logic
+- **`prism-protocol-sdk`** - Client-side utilities for building transactions and deriving addresses
+- **`prism-protocol-merkle`** - Off-chain Merkle tree construction, proof generation, and verification utilities
+- **`prism-protocol-testing`** - Shared testing utilities and fixtures for comprehensive test coverage

+**Applications:**
+- **`prism-cli`** - Command-line tool for campaign operators (planned implementation)

+This modular design ensures:
+- **Clean separation of concerns** between on-chain and off-chain functionality
+- **Minimal on-chain program size** for efficient deployment and execution
+- **Reusable components** that can be integrated into various client applications
+- **Comprehensive testing infrastructure** shared across all components

 **Key Processes:**

 1.  **Setup & Funding (Operator using `prism-cli`):**